Yandy Díaz Player Props: Rays vs. Phillies

-The Tampa Bay Rays, including Yandy Diaz (.378 batting average in his past 10 games), battle starting pitcher Taijuan Walker and the Philadelphia Phillies at Tropicana Field, Wednesday at 6:40 PM ET.
+On Thursday, Yandy Diaz (.371 slugging percentage in past 10 games, with zero home runs) and the Tampa Bay Rays play the Philadelphia Phillies, whose starting pitcher will be Cristopher Sanchez.
+First pitch is at 6:40 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Phillies.
+In his most recent game he had a hitless performance (0-for-3) against the Phillies.

 Yandy Díaz Game Info & Props vs. the Phillies